Why plastics are a problem

 Benefit from Actreen® in every aspect

-To better its waste ratio, Actreen® has already improved its recyclability: It is now made of TPO (thermoplastic polyolefin), which makes it the lightest product on the market.6 Since it consists of only three parts, including the packaging, it is particularly easy to recycle.
-A multifunctional packaging also contributes to environmental friendliness.
+To better its waste ratio, Actreen® has already improved its recyclability: It is now made of TPO (thermoplastic polyolefin), which makes it the lightest product on the market.6 It consists of only three parts and the product’s packaging is particularly easy to recycle.* A multifunctional packaging also contributes to environmental friendliness.
 Actreen® Hi-Lite Set for example generates 2.4 times less waste5 than the products of its competitors.7

 Choosing Actreen® for your patients will help in three different ways: